yonglinnnnnn/tp/docs/DeveloperGuide.md

 3. User finds the person's ID
 4. User requests to delete a specific person in the list by ID
 5. System deletes the person
     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
   Use case ends.
 * 3a.
 The given ID is invalid.
     * 3a1.
 System shows an error message.
       Use case resumes at step 2.

+**Use case: Delete team**

+**MSS**
+1. User requests to delete a team by specifying team name
+2. System validates that the team exists
+3. System removes the team and all its associations
+4. System displays a success message
+   Use case ends.

+**Extensions**
+* 2a.
+The team name does not exist.
+  * 2a1.
+System shows an error message.
+    Use case ends.
+* 2b.
+The team has members.
+  * 2b1.
+System shows a warning and asks for confirmation.
+  * 2b2.
+User confirms deletion.
+  * 2b3.
+System removes all members from the team and deletes the team.
+    Use case resumes at step 4.

-**Use case: Query details of a person**
+**Use case: Edit details of a person**

+**MSS**
 1. User requests to list persons
 2. System shows a list of persons
 3. User finds the person's ID
-4. User requests to display details of a specific person in the list by ID
+4. User requests to update details of a specific person in the list by ID
-5. System shows the details of the person
+5. System shows the updated details of the person
     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.
   Use case ends.
 * 3a.
 The given ID is invalid.
     * 3a1.
 System shows an error message.
       Use case resumes at step 2.

-**Use case: Finds all employees' details under a project team**
+**Use case: Exit application**

+**MSS**
-1. User requests to list persons allocated under a project team by team name
+1. User requests to exit the application
-2. System shows a list of persons with their details
+2. System saves all data
+3. System closes the application
    Use case ends.

 **Extensions**
 * 2a.
+There are unsaved changes.
+  * 2a1.
+System saves the changes before closing.
+    Use case resumes at step 3.

+**Use case: Display help**

+**MSS**
+1. User requests help information
+2. System displays a help window with available commands and their usage
+3. User reviews the help information
+   Use case ends.

+**Extensions**
+* 1a.
+User specifies a specific command to get help for.
+  * 1a1.
+System displays detailed help for that specific command.
+    Use case ends.

+**Use case: Import contacts**

+**MSS**
+1. User requests to import contacts from a file by specifying file path
+2. System validates the file format
+3. System reads the file and imports all valid contacts
+4. System displays a summary of imported contacts and any errors encountered Use case ends.

+**Extensions**
+* 2a.
+The file does not exist.
+  * 2a1.
+System shows an error message.
+    Use case ends.
+* 2b.
+The file format is invalid or corrupted.
+  * 2b1.
+System shows an error message about the invalid format.
+    Use case ends.
+* 3a.
+Some contacts in the file have invalid data.
+  * 3a1.
+System skips invalid contacts and imports valid ones.
+  * 3a2.
+System shows a summary of skipped contacts with reasons.
+    Use case resumes at step 4.
+* 3b.
+Some contacts already exist (duplicate GitHub usernames).
+  * 3b1.
+System skips duplicate contacts.
+  * 3b2.
+System shows a summary of skipped duplicates.
+    Use case resumes at step 4.

+**Use case: List persons**

+**MSS**
+1. User requests to list all persons
+2. System displays all persons in the address book with their basic information Use case ends.

+**Extensions**
+* 1a.
+The address book is empty.
+  * 1a1.
+System shows a message indicating no persons found.
+    Use case ends.

+**Use case: Remove employee from team**

+**MSS**

+1. User requests to remove a person from a team by specifying employee ID and team name
+2. System validates that both the person and team exist
+3. System validates that the person is a member of the team
+4. System removes the person from the team
+5. System displays a success message
+   Use case ends.

+**Extensions**
+* 2a.
+The employee ID does not exist.
+  * 2a1.
+System shows an error message.
+    Use case ends.
+* 2b.
 The team name does not exist.
+  * 2b1.
+System shows an error message.
     Use case ends.

-**Use case: Update details of a person**

-1. User requests to list persons
-2. System shows a list of persons
-3. User finds the person's ID
-4. User requests to update details of a specific person in the list by ID
+* 3a.
+The person is not in the team.
-5. System shows the updated details of the person
+  * 3a1.
+System shows an error message indicating the person is not a team member.
     Use case ends.

+**Use case: Set employee salary**

+**MSS**
+1. User requests to set salary for a person by specifying employee ID and salary amount
+2. System validates the employee ID exists
+3. System validates the salary format
+4. System updates the person's salary
+5. System displays a success message with the updated salary Use case ends.

 **Extensions**
 * 2a.
-The list is empty.
+The employee ID does not exist.
+  * 2a1.
+System shows an error message.
     Use case ends.
 * 3a.
-The given ID is invalid.
+The salary format is invalid (negative or non-numeric).
   * 3a1.
+System shows an error message about the invalid salary format.
+    Use case ends.

+**Use case: Sort persons**

+**MSS**
+1. User requests to sort persons by a specified field (name, salary, etc.)
+2. System validates the sort field
+3. System sorts the persons list according to the specified field
+4. System displays the sorted list
+   Use case ends.

+**Extensions**
+* 2a.
+The sort field is invalid.
-System shows an error message.
+  * 2a1.
+System shows an error message listing valid sort fields.
+    Use case ends.
+* 3a.
+The address book is empty.
+  * 3a1.
+System shows a message indicating no persons to sort.

-      Use case resumes at step 2.
+    Use case ends.

 **Use case: Add tags to a person**